aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to POT within C++ Applications" h2="Convert MHTML to POT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer and you need to integrate MHTML to POT conversion feature inside your C++ applications, then you need to convert MHTML to POT.

+<h2>How Aspose.Total helps for mhtml to pot conversion</h2>

+Aspose.Total for C++ is a package of APIs that can help you to export MHTML to PPTX and convert PPTX to POT.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can help you to export MHTML to PPTX and Aspose.Slides for C++ can help you to convert PPTX to POT.

-Are you a C++ developer looking to add to integrate MHTML to POT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MHTML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+The process of MHTML to POT conversion can be done in two simple steps.
+Firstly, you can use Aspose.PDF for C++ to export MHTML to PPTX.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to POT.
+Both APIs are available in Aspose.Total for C++ package.

+Aspose.Total for C++ is a comprehensive package of APIs that can help you to perform a wide range of document processing tasks.
+It includes APIs for PDF, Slides, Words, Cells, Barcode, OCR, Email, and Imaging.
+All these APIs are available in a single package and you can use them to perform a wide range of document processing tasks.

+Aspose.Total for C++ is a reliable and secure solution for document processing tasks.
+It is a feature-rich solution that can help you to perform a wide range of document processing tasks.
+It is a cost-effective solution that can help you to save time and money.
+Moreover, it is a secure solution that can help you to protect your data and documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}